-Name Position Age Ted Karkus Chairman of the Board and Chief Executive Officer 52 Robert V. Cuddihy, Jr. Executive Vice President, and Chief Operating Officer and Chief 52 Financial Officer
+Name Position Age Ted Karkus Chairman of the Board and Chief Executive Officer 54 Robert V. Cuddihy, Jr. Executive Vice President, Chief Operating Officer and 54 Chief Financial Officer

 TED KARKUS has been the Chairman of the Board and the Chief Executive Officer of the Company since June 2009.
 Mr. Karkus was formerly the managing member of Forrester Financial, LLC, a management consulting firm founded by Mr. Karkus in 2001.
-Forrester provided a wide range of services to emerging-growth companies, including the structuring and raising of working capital as well as assisting management in developing operational, marketing and financial strategies.
-Mr. Karkus was the primary investor in all portfolio company financings and had extensive relationships with investment bankers, the media and a network of institutional investors and high net worth individuals.
-Mr. Karkus was instrumental in assisting the turn around of ID Biomedical, an influenza vaccine manufacturer, which in 2005 was sold to GalaxoSmithKline for over \$1.4 billion.
-He provided financing, investment bankers, substantial sponsorship and successfully advocated for the restructuring of management.
+Forrester Financial LLC provided a wide range of services to emerging-growth companies, including the structuring and raising of working capital as well as assisting management in developing operational, marketing and financial strategies.
+Mr. Karkus was instrumental in assisting the turnaround of ID Biomedical, an influenza vaccine manufacturer, which in 2005 was sold to GlaxoSmithKline plc for over \$1.4 billion.
 Mr. Karkus has twenty-five years of experience in securities and capital markets including two years with Fahnestock & Co.
-Inc., a full-service brokerage firm, where he was Senior Vice President, Director of Institutional Equities and four years at S.G.
+Inc., a full-service brokerage firm, where he was Senior Vice President, Director of Institutional Equities, and four years at S.G.
 Warburg, an investment bank, where he was an institutional equity salesman and developed a large network of institutional investors.
 Mr. Karkus graduated with an MBA from Columbia University Graduate School of Business in 1984 where he received Beta Gamma Sigma honors.
 He graduated Magna Cum Laude from Tufts University in 1981.

 ROBERT V. CUDDIHY, JR. has over twenty years of experience as the Chief Operating Officer and/or Chief Financial Officer of three public companies, including iDNA Inc., which focused on corporate communications, and HMG Worldwide Corporation, which focused on retail, planning and merchandising.
 Mr. Cuddihy has been the Chief Operating Office of the Company since July 2009 and the Chief Financial Officer of the Company since April 2011.
 He served as Chief Financial Officer and Treasurer of iDNA Inc. from September 2001 through February 2009 and Secretary from January 2003 through February 2009.
 From July 1987 to March 2001, Mr. Cuddihy was the Chief Financial Officer and Chief Operating Officer of HMG Worldwide Corporation, and also served as a director of such entity from February 1998 to May 2001.
 During 2009 and 2010, Mr. Cuddihy served as the President of Shannon Hill Associates, providing due diligence, financial structuring, operational analysis and transaction negotiation services for M&A, restructurings and divestitures.
 From July 1981 to July 1987, Mr. Cuddihy was with KPMG Peat Marwick, Certified Public Accountants, where he last served as a senior audit manager.
-Mr. Cuddihy graduated with a bachelors degree in accounting from Franklin and Marshall College in 1981.
+Mr. Cuddihy graduated with a bachelor's degree in accounting from Franklin and Marshall College in 1981.